Jawairia11/QA_chatbot_From_webpage_using_Sementicsearch/README.md

 # Chatbot_using_SementicSearch_for_QA_from_webpage_through_Elasticsearch_Indexing
-Chatbot that used elasticsearch for indexing webpage
+Chatbot using elasticsearch for indexing webpage

 ### Steps for creating Chatbot using Sementic Search for Question Answering.
 Due to file uploading limit i could not upload my_venv foler of this project.